Ethanol Precipitation of DNA and RNA: How it Works

 Ethanol precipitation is a commonly used technique for concentrating and de-salting nucleic acid (DNA or RNA) preparations in an aqueous solution.

-The basic procedure is that salt and ethanol are added to the aqueous solution, which forces the precipitation of nucleic acid nucleic acids out of solution.
-After precipitation the nucleic acids can then be separated from the rest of the solution by centrifugation.
-The pellet is washed in cold 70% ethanol then after a further centrifugation step the ethanol is removed, and the nucleic acid pellet is allowed to dry before being resuspended in clean aqueous buffer.
-So how does this work?
+The basic procedure is that salt and ethanol are added to the aqueous solution, which forces the precipitation of nucleic acids out of the solution.
+After precipitation, the nucleic acids can then be separated from the rest of the solution by centrifugation.
+The pellet is then washed in cold 70% ethanol.
+After a further centrifugation step, the ethanol is removed and the nucleic acid pellet is allowed to dry before resuspending in a clean aqueous buffer.

 This step is to wash any residual salt away from the pelleted DNA.

 A Few Tips on Ethanol Precipitation…